claudiofepereira/speech-to-text/README.md

 - For now, can only use .mp4 and .wav files.

 # Problems:
-- If the 30s chunk doesn't have any audio, google recognition will throw an error.
-Solution right now is to delete the last chunk.
+- If a chunk has no audio, program will throw an error.

 # To-Do:
 - [ ] Make the program accept files as an argument - import convert.py to the speech2text.py.